gallegux/menusi/README.md

 When you have the CSV file you have to **generate the data file for USIFAC**.
 For that use **create_data_file.bat** with two arguments:
-- the csv file
+- the CSV file
-- data file for amstrad cpc (8+3 format)
+- data file for Amstrad cpc (8+3 format)

 Example:
 `create_data_file.bat  my_amstrad_games.csv  MENUSI.DAT`

+##### Important:
+The maximum file size is 35.325 bytes.
+If you use a greater file the system won't work correctly.

 **Modify menusi.bas** writing in the first line the name of the file generated.
 So, you can have several menus, for your programs, sports, arcades, cars, etc. using several .bas files and one binary program.